 I got Carmella when she was about 12 weeks old.

-She challenged me a lot with her hyperactive behavior, vocal personality, and curiosity (which led to some destructive behavior both then and now).
-But she was also a lot of fun, and she made me happy.
+She challenged me a lot with her hyperactive behavior, vocal personality, and curiosity (which led to some destructive streaks, both then and now).
+But she was also a lot of fun and made me happy.
+I couldn’t stay mad at that cute, sweet face.
+Especially when she loved to lay on my chest and purr really loudly.

-I didn’t realize how much she helped my mental health though.
-Here’s how she helped me, and I think this could be said of any pets!
+I didn’t realize how much she helped my mental health.
+Here’s how she helped me:

 Pets provide companionship

 The obvious reason to get a pet is that you want a buddy!
 My cat has definitely made bad days better, and helped put a smile on my face when I hadn’t smiled all day.
 It’s great to have someone there to greet you every day, happy to see you, and ready to curl up with you at any moment.
-Her purrs of contentment when I’m giving her affection or holding her make my heart soar, and it can melt even the hardest of hearts.
+Her purrs of contentment when I’m giving her affection or holding her make my heart soar.
+I live alone currently and even though it’s just me and her in my room, I don’t feel lonely at all.
 When I’m having bad days or even slipping back into depression, she’s there to pick up my spirits just a little and remind me I’m not alone.

 Pets give you a sense of responsibility